-With respect to our investment in TIMET, our cost basis has exceeded its market value since October 2011 but we consider such decline in market price to be temporary at June 30, 2012.
+With respect to our investment in TIMET, our cost basis has exceeded its market value since October 2011 but we consider such decline in market price to be temporary at September 30, 2012.
 We considered all available evidence in reaching this conclusion, including our ability and intent to hold this investment for a reasonable period of time sufficient for the recovery of fair value, as evidenced by the amount of liquidity we currently have with cash on hand.
-We will continue to monitor the quoted market price for this investment.
-In this regard, as of August 3, 2012, the aggregate quoted market price for our shares of TIMET common stock was \$22.4 million less than our aggregate cost basis.
-If we conclude in the future that a decline in value of one or more of these securities was other than temporary, we would recognize impairment through an income statement charge at that time.
+We will continue to monitor the quoted market price for this investment and consider any evidence that becomes available.
+If we conclude in the future, based on all evidence then available, that a decline in value of one or more of these securities was other than temporary, we would recognize impairment through an income statement charge at that time.
 Such income statement impairment charge would be offset in other comprehensive income by the reversal of the previously recognized unrealized losses to the extent they were previously recognized in accumulated other comprehensive income.